DreamYuanStarSoul/AndroidHealthcareAppDevelopment/Methods.md

 ##Insert image to drawable

-1. Right click on res, new Image Asset;
+1. Right click on res, new Image Asset
-2. On Asset type choose Action Bar and Tab Icons;
+2. On Asset type choose Action Bar and Tab Icons
-3. Choose the image path;
+3. Choose the image path
-4. Give your image a name in Resource name;
+4. Give your image a name in Resource name
-5. Next->Finish.
+5. Next->Finish

 The image will be saved in the /res/drawable folder!
 (http://stackoverflow.com/questions/29047902/how-to-add-an-image-to-the-drawable-folder-in-android-studio)